Skin cancer is the fifth most common cancer in the UK with around 13,000 new cases of melanoma diagnosed annually and 2,000 deaths a year.

 A new batch of the drug has been manufactured and will be released for clinical use later this quarter.

 That will coincide with the submission of the investigational new drug (IND) application to the US Food and Drug Administration for a phase II trial, which is on track to be submitted before the end of September.

 “Our next study, which will be in the US, will assess the potential for an increase in response rate in patients with malignant melanoma when treated with SCIB1 and a checkpoint inhibitor,” said Goodfellow.

 While SCIB1 is furthest along the pipeline, Scancell also has a non-small cell lung cancer (NSCLC) treatment – SCIB2 – which is progressing well.

-It is teaming up with the Addario Lung Cancer Medical Institute (ALCMI) and the Bonnie J Addario Lung Cancer Foundation to take the SCIB2 cancer vaccine into phase I/II clinical trials.
+Collaborations with the Addario Lung Cancer Medical Institute (ALCMI) and the Bonnie J Addario Lung Cancer Foundation are already in place.

-ALCMI will assist Scancell with the design and development of the study, which is set to get underway in 2018 and complete around 18 months later.
+ALCMI will assist Scancell with the design and development of the study, which is set to get underway this year and complete around 18 months later.

 Lung cancer remains one of the most difficult cancers to treat and accounts for more than a quarter of all cancer deaths.